dymmond/edgy/docs/fields.md

 * `inject_default_on_partial_update` - Add default value despite being a partial update.
 Useful for implementing `auto_now` or other fields which should change on every update.

+!!!
+Note
-Note: instance checks can also be done against the `field_type` attribute in case you want to check the compatibility with other fields (composite style)
+    Instance checks can also be done against the `field_type` attribute in case you want to check the compatibility with other fields (composite style).

-The `annotation` parameter is for pydantic.
+    The `annotation` field parameter is for pydantic (automatically set by factories).

-for examples have a look in `tests/fields/test_composite_fields.py` or in `edgy/core/db/fields/core.py`
+    For examples have a look in `tests/fields/test_composite_fields.py` or in `edgy/core/db/fields/core.py`.

+### Tricks

+You can use the field as a store for your customizations.
+Unconsumed keywords are set as attributes on the BaseField object.
+But if the variables clash with the variables used for Columns or for pydantic internals, there are unintended side-effects possible.

-## Customizing fields
+## Customizing fields after model initialization

-When a model was created it is safe to update the fields or fields_mapping as long as `invalidate()` of meta is called.
-It is auto-called when a new fields_mapping is assigned to meta but with the unfortune side-effect that additionally the fields attribute of the model must be set again.

-You can for example set the inherit flag to False to disable inheriting a Field or set other field attributes.

-You shouldn't remove fields (use ExcludeField for this) and be carefull when adding fields (maybe the model must be updated, this is no magic, have a look in the metaclasses file)
+Dangerous!
+There can be many side-effects.

+The only safe thing to do is to update or replace a field and call `meta.invalidate()` afterwards.
+The type should match.

+Adding or excluding fields, or replacing the fields mappings are dangerous and could require a pydantic model rebuild.
+Also replacing `fields` with a new dict requires replacing `meta.fields_mapping` with the same dict (in this case a `meta.invalidate()` is automatically issued).

+If you just want to remove a field ExcludeField or the inherit flags are the ways to go.

+If you want to add a Field dynamically, check `edgy/core/db/models/metaclasses.py` first what is done and don't forget the annotations.